iamhimansu/array-query/README.md

 ### Features

 - Perform query on array and objects
-- ARM (Array Relational Mapping) gives the freedom to perform complex operations on array, just like SQL
+- ARM (Array Relational Mapper) gives the freedom to perform complex operations on array, just like SQL
 - Compatible with array of objects
 - Supports data to be loaded from array
 - Supports data to be loaded from JSON